ccverak/carloscastellanos.dev/src/posts/2019-04-10-setup-elasticsearch-cluster-aws-serverless/index.md

 aliases:
   - /posts/setup-aws-elasticsearch-with-serverless/
 ---

-## A very short post
+Quick one!
 Here is how you can setup an ES cluster using the Serverless framework and CloudFormation:

 ```yaml
 service: my-service